Last Updated on February 13, 2024 by Louise Carter

-Of course, this is more likely on a bus than a train because of the tight corners and chance of potholes in the roads.
+Of course, this is more likely on a bus than on a train due to the tight corners and likelihood of potholes on poorly maintained roads.

 The other dangers associated with sleeping on a public bus or train are:

-- Legal issues
+- Legal issues.